National Memorial Arboretum, Staffordshire, England

 Daily Act of Remembrance

-The Millenium Chapel of Peace and Forgiveness is the only location in England where a daily Act of Remembrance takes place.
+The Millennium Chapel of Peace and Forgiveness is the only location in England where a daily Act of Remembrance takes place.
 The short ceremony takes place at 11.00 hours and consists of the playing of Last Post, silence and the playing of Reveille.

 Seating is limited to the 120 places in the Chapel and cannot be reserved.
 Attendance of the Act of Remembrance is operated on a first-come, first-served system.
 The Act of Remembrance is, however, relayed live on the public address system for all in the vicinity of the Chapel to hear.